-As the recent Intergovernmental Panel on Climate Change (IPCC) report1 made clear and as the upcoming COP24 climate negotiations will reinforce, addressing climate change is an urgent global imperative and will require rapid decarbonisation of the electricity system.
+As the recent Intergovernmental Panel on Climate Change (IPCC) report1 made clear and as the previous COP climate negotiations have reinforced, addressing climate change is an urgent global imperative and will require rapid decarbonisation of the electricity system.
 Corporate renewable energy purchasing can play a critical role in driving this energy transition.

 Already, corporate renewable energy power purchase agreements (PPAs) have been signed for over 6 GW of new renewable resources in Europe, representing billions of euros of investment and thousands of jobs.
 Nearly 2 GW of this capacity has been contracted in 2018 alone.
 More broadly, over 150 companies have committed to source 100% of their electricity from renewable energy2 which, in addition to reducing carbon emissions, is seen by companies as a way to boost economic competitiveness3.

 The growing momentum and impact of corporations working to scale renewable energy is clear.
 Yet, despite the progress made to date, more must be done to maximise Europe’s full potential for corporate investment in new sources of renewable energy and associated environmental and economic benefits.

 RE-Source, Europe’s platform for corporate renewable energy sourcing, aims to increase the number of active corporates from 100 to 100,000.
 The massive potential represented by corporate renewable PPAs can only be realised via increased awareness and the removal of policy and market barriers that currently constrain the growth of renewables in many markets in Europe.
 Accordingly, RE-Source calls on policy-makers to help realise the full potential of renewable electricity sourcing in Europe by: